ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 * `P_COLOR sampler2D CoronaSampler0` &mdash; The texture sampler for the first texture.
 * `P_COLOR sampler2D CoronaSampler1` &mdash; The texture sampler for the second texture (requires a [composite paint][api.type.CompositePaint]).

+When available ([system.getInfo( "maxVertexTextureUnits" )][api.library.system.getInfo] returns 1 or 2), samplers may also be used in the vertex kernel.
+At the moment your kernel must explicitly declare these as `u_FillSampler0` and `u_FillSampler1` and use those names for them.

 ### Alpha/Tint

 All display objects have an [alpha][api.type.DisplayObject.alpha] property.
 In addition, [shape][api.type.ShapeObject] objects have a tint which is set either via [object:setFillColor()][api.type.ShapeObject.setFillColor] or the color channel properties <nobr>([r][api.type.Paint.r], [g][api.type.Paint.g], [b][api.type.Paint.b], [a][api.type.Paint.a])</nobr> of the object's [fill][api.type.ShapeObject.fill] property.